rishimukherjee31/LCCMR/sensor-pod-build-guide.md

 ## Fabrication Guide

-The dissambled water quality module housing can be seen in the image below.
+The disassemmbled water quality module housing can be seen in the image below.
 As you can tell, the PVC pipe needs to be cut to size.
 All of the other parts are available off the shelf and need to be assembled with PVC cement.
-The end cap needs to be drilled to accomodate the connectors.
-It is reccomended to build the epoxied connections prior to building this module.
+The end cap needs to be drilled to accommodate the connectors.
+It is recommended to build the epoxied connections prior to building this module.

 <br>